foodfight/showz/scripts/episode-x-windows.md

 shells? how well does it integrate with chef?
 What aout the upcoming script_resource?
 * What aspects of chef on Windows need the most improvement?
 What part can Chef work on?
-What does MS need to improve
+What does MS need to improve on their side?
+** Which windows apps are the hardest to automate?
+(Sharepoint?)
+** Which apps would benefit the most from automation?
+* Bryan: Does MS provide its own configuration Management framework?
+If not, any idea why it hasn't?
 * What has been your experience teaching ruby to windows devs and sysadmins?
 * Does Windows have a package manager yet?
 Or any way to resolve package dependencies (.msi, chocolatey)?